-- 2.3.3 This study developed a medium to long term strategy for introducing both dual carriageway and wide single carriageway improvements on the A9 between Perth and Blair Atholl, including an exclusively wide single carriageway from Pitlochry to Bruar. - 2.3.4 The findings of the RISS (Scott Wilson, 2004) were subject to appraisal as part of the STPR, which was first reported in 2008 and updated in 2009.
+- 2.3.3 This study developed a medium to long term strategy for introducing both dual carriageway and wide single carriageway improvements on the A9 between Perth and Blair Atholl, and exclusively wide single carriageway from Pitlochry to Bruar. - 2.3.4 The findings of the RISS (Scott Wilson, 2005) were subject to appraisal as part of the Strategic Transport Review (STPR), which was first reported by the Scottish Government in 2008 and updated in 2009.

-Strategic Transport Review; STPR (2009)
+Strategic Transport Review (2008)

 - 2.3.5 The STPR was undertaken by Transport Scotland to define the most appropriate strategic investments in Scotland's national transport network at the time.
-The review set out 29 investment priorities for Scotland, including the A9 dualling programme between Perth and Inverness (Intervention 16). - 2.3.6 Within the context of the Government's commitment to planning for dualling of the A9, the STPR identified a number of targeted improvements as initial priorities.
-These improvements include full dualling of the A9 between Dunblane and Inverness and new grade separated junctions to reduce accidents and improve journey time reliability. - 2.3.7 The 29 investment priorities, published by the STPR, were chosen as they are most effective in contributing towards sustainable economic growth and the Government's National Planning Framework 2 (NPF2) (2009).
-NPF2 was superseded in June 2014 by Scotland's third NPF (NPF3) which sets out a long term vision for the development of Scotland.
+The review set out 29 investment priorities for Scotland, including the A9 Dualling Programme between Perth and Inverness (Intervention 16). - 2.3.6 Within the context of the Scottish Government's commitment to planning for dualling of the A9, the STPR identified a number of targeted improvements as initial priorities.
+These improvements include full dualling of the A9 between Dunblane and Inverness and new grade separated junctions between Dunblane and Perth to reduce accidents and improve journey time reliability. - 2.3.7 The 29 investment priorities, published by the STPR, were chosen as they are most effective in contributing towards sustainable economic growth and the Scottish Government's National Planning Framework 2 (NPF) (2009).
+NPF2 was superseded in June 2014 by Scotland's third NPF which sets out a long term vision for the development of Scotland.

-Infrastructure Investment Plan (IIP) (2011)
+Infrastructure Investment Plan (2011)

-2.3.8 The Cabinet Secretary for Infrastructure and Capital Investment launched the IIP on 06 December 2011.
-The commitment made to complete the dualling of the A9 between Perth and Inverness by 2025 was classed as a 'particularly significant' project compared to others within IIP.
+2.3.8 The Cabinet Secretary for Infrastructure and Capital Investment launched the IIP (Scottish Government) on 06 December 2011.
+The IIP provides an overview of the Scottish Government's plans for infrastructure investment for the future including the upgrading of the A9 to dual carriageway.
+The commitment made to complete the dualling of the A9 between Perth and Inverness by 2025 was classed as a 'particularly significant' project.
+This commitment was reaffirmed in the IIP 2015.

-National Planning Framework (2014)
+National Planning Framework 3 (2014)